LlamaEdge/LlamaEdge/api-server/README.md

 LlamaEdge API Server

-Usage: llama-api-server.wasm [OPTIONS] --model-name <MODEL_NAME> --prompt-template <PROMPT_TEMPLATE>
+Usage: llama-api-server.wasm [OPTIONS] --prompt-template <PROMPT_TEMPLATE>

 Options:
   -m, --model-name <MODEL_NAME>
-          Sets names for chat and embedding models.
-The names are separated by comma without space, for example, '--model-name Llama-2-7b,all-minilm'
+          Sets names for chat and/or embedding models.
+To run both chat and embedding models, the names should be separated by comma without space, for example, '--model-name Llama-2-7b,all-minilm'.
+The first value is for the chat model, and the second is for the embedding model [default: default]
   -a, --model-alias <MODEL_ALIAS>
           Model aliases for chat and embedding models [default: default,embedding] -c, --ctx-size <CTX_SIZE>
-          Sets context sizes for chat and embedding models, respectively.
-The sizes are separated by comma without space, for example, '--ctx-size 4096,384'.
+          Sets context sizes for chat and/or embedding models.
+To run both chat and embedding models, the sizes should be separated by comma without space, for example, '--ctx-size 4096,384'.
 The first value is for the chat model, and the second is for the embedding model [default: 4096,384]
   -b, --batch-size <BATCH_SIZE>
-          Sets batch sizes for chat and embedding models, respectively.
-The sizes are separated by comma without space, for example, '--batch-size 128,64'.
+          Sets batch sizes for chat and/or embedding models.
+To run both chat and embedding models, the sizes should be separated by comma without space, for example, '--batch-size 128,64'.
 The first value is for the chat model, and the second is for the embedding model [default: 512,512]
   -p, --prompt-template <PROMPT_TEMPLATE>
-          Sets the prompt template [possible values: llama-2-chat, llama-3-chat, mistral-instruct, mistrallite, openchat, codellama-instruct, codellama-super-instruct, human-assistant, vicuna-1.0-chat, vicuna-1.1-chat, vicuna-llava, chatml, baichuan-2, wizard-coder, zephyr, stablelm-zephyr, intel-neural, deepseek-chat, deepseek-coder, solar-instruct, phi-2-chat, phi-2-instruct, phi-3-chat, phi-3-instruct, gemma-instruct, octopus, embedding]
+          Sets prompt templates for chat and/or embedding models, respectively.
+To run both chat and embedding models, the prompt templates should be separated by comma without space, for example, '--prompt-template llama-2-chat,embedding'.
+The first value is for the chat model, and the second is for the embedding model [possible values: llama-2-chat, llama-3-chat, mistral-instruct, mistrallite, openchat, codellama-instruct, codellama-super-instruct, human-assistant, vicuna-1.0-chat, vicuna-1.1-chat, vicuna-llava, chatml, baichuan-2, wizard-coder, zephyr, stablelm-zephyr, intel-neural, deepseek-chat, deepseek-coder, solar-instruct, phi-2-chat, phi-2-instruct, phi-3-chat, phi-3-instruct, gemma-instruct, octopus, embedding]
   -r, --reverse-prompt <REVERSE_PROMPT>
           Halt generation at PROMPT, return control -n, --n-predict <N_PREDICT>